The Medicare AUC Program

 When Is the Deadline?

-- Providers are expected to begin consulting the AUC and reporting utilization
+- Providers are expected to consult the AUC and report utilization

 - Claims will not be denied for failing to include AUC-related information (eg, CDSM G-code, Healthcare Common Procedural Coding System modifiers) on claim forms, but inclusion is encouraged